 [00:58:09] Brighter days certainly lie ahead.
 We’ll see you next time on Supply Chain Now Radio.

-Mark Messina has twenty years tech and product development running engineering and deployment organizations for major MNCs.
-My work covers many aspects of automation and robotics – factory, medical, logistics (agvs, drones, amr, etc).
-I’ve been with GeekPlus since September and have relevant background with iHerb, Mattel and Amazon.
+Mark Messina serves as the COO of Geek+.
+Mark has twenty years of tech and product development experience, running engineering and deployment organizations for major MNCs.
+His work covers many aspects of automation and robotics – factory, medical, logistics (agvs, drones, amr, etc).
+Mark has been with Geek+ since September 2019 and with a relevant industry background at iHerb, Mattel and Amazon.